davidwisch/physicscode/site/involved/style.markdown

 <a name="code-spacing"></a>
 ### Spacing

 Spacing can mean a few things.
 Let's start of with tabs vs. spaces.
-It doens't matter, use whatever you want.
+It doesn't matter, use whatever you want.
 However, please use a tab width of 4 spaces.

 Onto the other meaning uses of spaces.
-Put spaces in between arithmatic operators, after commas, etc.  This makes code easier to read.
+Put spaces in between arithmetic operators, after commas, etc.  This makes code easier to read.

 Here's some examples of this: